-In very simple terms, the cash flow statement is a document that records how the cash comes in and out of a business for a particular time period.
-So, if the company you're looking to invest in doesn't grow the amount of cash they have every year, then your dividend will most likely be unsustainable.
+In very simple terms, the cash flow statement is a report that records how much cash comes in and out of a business over a particular time period.
+If the company you're looking to invest in doesn't grow the amount of cash they have every year, then your dividend will most likely be unsustainable.

 Therefore, it's crucial that investors know how to analyze any relevant information in the cash flow statement to understand the potential risks of investing in a company for its dividends.

 The cash flow statement tells investors all about the cash flows (cash that is generated and spent) within a business over a particular period.
 Cash is king when it comes to investing, as it reflects the overall fiscal health of a business.

 Below is the most recent (2020) cash flow statement from 3M Company (MMM), a multinational dividend-paying company operating in the fields of industry, worker safety, U.S. health care, and consumer goods.
 I will use this company as the primary example for the rest of this article as well.

-As you can see, the cash flow statement is broken up into three sections to explain what the cash was used for throughout the period:
+As you can see, the cash flow statement is broken up into three sections to explain how cash was generated and spent over a particular period:

-So, if you look under the "Cash Flows from Financing Activities" section for 3M (as outlined below), you can see that they paid $3.316 billion in dividends in 2019.
+If you look under the "Cash Flows from Financing Activities" section for 3M (as outlined below), you can see that they paid $3.316 billion in dividends in 2019:

 A company needs to make more money than it spends to sustain itself, this is a given.
-However, there are other advantages a company has when it has a positive cash flow.
+However, there are other advantages a company has when it has positive cash flow.

 The more cash a company has, the more liquid it is.
 The line item "cash and cash equivalents" is found in the balance sheet under the assets section, and reflects a company's abilities to meet short-term debt obligations.